CS

 Buy the Nissan Z if: You want the lower entry price, prioritise performance, or prefer Nissan's approach to design and ownership experience.

-Buy the Toyota GR Supra if: You want lower running costs, or prefer Toyota's approach to design and ownership experience.
+Buy the Toyota GR Supra if: You need more boot space, want lower running costs, or prefer Toyota's approach to design and ownership experience.

 The Verdict

-The Nissan Z takes 3 of 4 key spec categories and comes in at a lower price.
-The Toyota GR Supra will save you roughly $883 a year in fuel.
+The Toyota GR Supra takes 3 of 5 key spec categories.
+The Toyota GR Supra will save you roughly $940 a year in fuel.
+If boot space matters, the Toyota GR Supra has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions